 Religious Education (RE) is an integral part of the children’s education at St Elisabeth’s CE.
-In our teaching of RE , we are always striving for excellence, reflecting the school’s distinctive Christian character.
-St Elisabeth's CE Primary School is a Voluntary Controlled Church School and as such the management of Religious Education is a distinctive role of the Governors and Head Teacher.
-The teaching of Religious Education at St Elisabeth's maintains a balanced approach between Learning about Religion (Attainment Target 1) and Learning from Religion (Attainment Target 2).
+In our teaching of RE, we are always striving for excellence, reflecting the school’s distinctive Christian character.
+St Elisabeth's CE Primary School is a Voluntary Controlled Church School and as such, the management of Religious Education is a distinctive role of the Governors and Head Teacher.
+The teaching of Religious Education at St Elisabeth's maintains a balanced approach between Learning about Religion and Learning from Religion.
 Our vision is to promote tolerance, understanding and respect for all religions.
 We embed Bible stories from EYFS to KS1, including personal reflections and thoughts and introduce our children to other major religions.
-Moving into KS2, the curriculum focuses on many areas in Christianity and other major religions, such as values, historical studies and important social lessons.
-Each week, every class is taught Religious Education for about one hour and will include critical reflections as a class and individually.
+Moving into KS2, the curriculum focusses on many areas in Christianity and other major religions, such as values, historical studies and important social lessons.
+Each week, every class is taught Religious Education for one hour which will include critical reflections as a class and individually.
 This will facilitate a personal journey of faith, values and morality for each child.

 Throughout the R.E. curriculum, other religions and beliefs are studied, which include Judaism and Hinduism.
 The children will compare and contrast these beliefs against the core Christian roots St Elisabeth’s CE upholds.